 This mathematical issue (approaching a limit from one side -- sup = limsup, as they say) reminds me of religious school.
 My earliest these-people-are-imbeciles epiphany (that I can recall) was in fourth or fifth grade, when the principal came in to teach us a special lesson:

 No matter how poor you are, there's always someone poorer.

-I suppose the point must have been that if you're starving to death, you can Thank God that you're not as hungry as someone else.
+I suppose the point must have been that if you're starving to death, you can Thank God that you're not as hungry as someone else who's closer to meeting The Almighty.
 One of those there-but-for-the-grace-of-God-go-I things.
 On its face, this seems a bit questionable to me.
 I haven't studied theodicy, but I think this line of reasoning should quickly lead George Soros to curse his luck/stars/deity that he doesn't have Bill Gates's kind of money.

 But set that aside.
 The brilliance of the always-someone-poorer claim is that it seals up a leak in the argument over on the low end of the socio-economic status variable: it makes Schadenfreude, or relative-satisfaction, or whatever, available to every last wretched human.
 The only problem, obvious to a ten-year-old, is that it can't be true.